team-nameless/nameless-discord-bot/CONTRIBUTING.md

 ```

 - Coding conventions:
-    - We follow PEP8 rule from `pycodestyle`, with a small modification:
+    - We follow PEP8 rule from `pycodestyle`
-        - Use 120 characters limit instead of 88.
     - We follow `black` code style.
         - Be sure to format the document with `black` before committing: